 - It provides many avenues for playback at mediation and pre-trial

 In addition, videotaping a deposition allows for critical testimony of the video footage to be cropped and played in segments at mediation or pre-trial.
 This can dramatically affect the value of the case at mediation, and it can also help in assisting the court in determining legal issues at pre-trial.
 Playing short clips of footage from depositions can be extremely effective in making points throughout litigation.

 - It shows preparation

 Lastly, videotaping a deposition provides a heightened level of effort on your part, and it shows to the client, the defense, the court, the mediator, and particularly the claims adjuster that you are methodically preparing to put your best foot forward at trial.
 This can be very effective when evaluating the claim.

 Videotaping depositions has now become one of the essential elements to effectively and competently present a case at trial.
-When selecting an attorney, you should consider hiring a veteran trial lawyer, like a personal injury lawyer Little Rock AR relies on, who has experience in presenting a case to juries.
+When selecting an attorney, you should consider hiring a veteran trial lawyer who has experience in presenting a case to juries.